 Captain William Bligh was chosen to lead an expedition to the South Seas to bring the breadfruit to the Caribbean.

-On his first attempt, his devotion to the breadfruit saplings and neglect of his crew’s water needs lead to the famous mutiny on the Bounty.
-Cast overboard, Captain Bligh made his way hundreds of miles to safety in an open boat.
+His devotion to the breadfruit saplings and neglect of his crew’s water needs lead to the famous “Mutiny on the Bounty” on his first attempt.
+Cast overboard; Captain Bligh made his way hundreds of miles to safety in an open boat.

-On his second attempt in 1793, he sailed into Jamaica’s Port Royal Harbour with a ship so crowded with beautiful leafy breadfruit saplings that the Jamaicans rowed out toward “the ship that have bush”.
+On his second attempt in 1793, he sailed into Jamaica’s Port Royal Harbour with a ship so crowded with beautiful leafy breadfruit saplings that the Jamaicans rowed out toward “the ship that has bush.”

 You will need the following ingredients:

-Cut the breadfruit, remove the seeds in the core and peel.
-Boil in salted water with a little onion and oil, over a high heat until tender and drain.
+Cut the breadfruit, remove the seeds in the core, and peel.
+Boil in salted water with a little onion and oil, over high heat until tender and drain.

 Garnish with chopped fresh parsley.